akindejuh/lendsqr-fp-news/README.md

 1. **Setting Up the Project**
    - Installed a fresh copy of a Bare React Native CLI project.
    - Performed initial cleanup and established a project structure to streamline development.
+   - Wrote the backend API service and deployed it to onRender

 2. **Installing Essential Packages**
    - Installed essential packages including `axios`, `redux`, `encrypted-storage`, among others.
 These packages are lightweight and support automatic linking.